 TODAY IN HISTORY: Dedication of the Empire State Building (May 1, 1931)

-The Empire State building‘s spire was designed to be a mooring mast and depot for lighter than air craft such as diragibles, but proved too dangerous after the first few attempts.
-The Empire State building was the tallest skyscraper until the construction of the World Trade Center in 1972.
+The Empire State building‘s spire was designed to be a mooring mast and depot for lighter than air craft such as dirigibles, but proved too dangerous after the first few attempts.
+The building was the tallest skyscraper until the construction of the World Trade Center in 1972.
 The iconic building was also surpassed by the Sears Tower in Chicago.

-The destruction of the World Trade Center in 2001, put the Empire State Building (temporarily) back on top as the tallest skyscraper in New York City.
+The destruction of the World Trade Center in 2001, put the building (temporarily) back on top as the tallest skyscraper in New York City.